WAS YOUR CHILD EXPOSED TO OPIOIDS BEFORE BIRTH?

-Participation by Opioid-Dependent Babies and Foster Children in the National Opioid Epidemic Litigation
+Participation by Babies Born Dependent on Opioids in the National Opioid Litigation

 There is an unprecedented epidemic of opioid addiction sweeping across the U.S and the costs of caring for the children born dependent on opioids will threaten the budgets of every family and every political subdivision in the country unless we act to protect these most vulnerable citizens.
 Opioid-dependent children will have life-long medical needs and we can no longer ignore the burden these boys and girls are being asked to pay with their physical and mental well-being.
 Our nation’s children, especially our newborns, are suffering in this nation’s clinics and hospitals from real, provable damages related to their parents’ addiction to prescription opioids.
 U.S. Neonatal Abstinence Syndrome (NAS) births are drastically under-reported due to independent state reporting systems.
 Some states, like Texas, still do not report NAS statistics.
 Our experts believe only one in five NAS newborns are captured by this broken reporting system.
 Click here to read typical stories from our NAS clients: